-Perfume, perfect shape, a high absorption level; today’s sanitary pads have a number of comfort improving qualities.
+A perfect shape, a high absorption level, pafume if you like; today’s sanitary pads have a number of comfort improving qualities.
 It all started, however, with a sheet of cotton.
 How did the sanitary pad develop over time?

 Before the industrial revolution